DonDebonair/slack-machine/docs/index.rst

 Coming Soon
 """""""""""

-- Schedule actions and messages
 - Help texts for Plugins
+- Emit and listen for events
 - ... and much more

 User Guide